Are New Emergency Managers “Reinventing the Wheel?”

 “We haven’t really prepared for succession in terms of having a group of people with a lot of institutional knowledge and a lot of activation experience.
 And I think that’s probably our biggest challenge,” said Curry Mayer, emergency manager of Bellevue, Wash.

 Director of the Center for Homeland Defense and Security at the Naval Postgraduate School in Monterey, Calif., Glen Woodbury said concerns regarding lost institutional knowledge are neither new, nor unique to the emergency management field.
 He recommends newer emergency managers simply seek counsel from more seasonsed professionals to learn this institutional knowledge.
 He expressed confidence that newer generations are capable of facing upcoming crises and that new strategies could only help.

 McKay also notes that emergency managers sometimes forget about documentation of past crises.
 These records can provide valuable information about what worked in the past and what didn’t.
 Unsurprisingly, this gives new emergency managers a wealth of experiences to draw from.

 Looking to begin learning from seasoned emergency managers today?
 Mayer draws from her 25 years in the field to offer advice to up-and-coming emergency managers.

 - Get field experience: Though training and exercises can be invaluable, “there’s nothing like a real disaster,” Mayer said.
 She notes that some emergency responders do not have any experience working through a real disaster.
 People in this situation should seek out experience with a real crisis, even if it means looking outside their region.

 - Don’t over-rely on technology: “I think we’ve lost some of the problem-solving, figuring things out without using electronics,” Mayer said.
-While technological advances in the field of emergency management have certainly saved lives, there is value in learning what to do in its absence, McKay writes.
+While technological advances in emergency management have saved lives, there is value in learning what to do in its absence.
 After all, sometimes technology fails, and all we’re left to work with are our brains and our two hands.